How to Score Cheap Last Minute Flights to Save on Rising Travel Costs

 - Allegiant doesn’t offer bookings through Orbitz or Expedia.

-- Spirit Airlines often shows up on Google Flights, but not always on other booking sites.
+- Spirit Airlines and Frontier Airlines often show up on Google Flights, but not always on other booking sites.

 According to Scott’s Cheap Flights, there are also several Asian airlines you won’t find unless you book directly.
 These include Air China, China Eastern, Thai Airways, and Philippine Airlines.
 There’s a good chance there are several more as well.